-Click year to
+Click year to view full results

 The Mount Desert Island Marathon is a 501(c)3 nonprofit organization.
 Entry fees, including optional meal add-ons, coaching programs, club memberships, etc. are non-refundable.
 No exceptions.
 (See transfer & deferral information on FAQ Page.)
 This policy applies to all entrants and is in effect whether your plans change, you are injured, or have an unexpected family emergency / business emergency / medical emergency / etc. This means once you have paid your entry fee you will not receive a refund if you cannot participate, or if the course has to be changed, or if the event is cancelled due to weather, natural disaster or other unforeseen circumstances.
 The race committee reserves the right to accept or reject any entries.